CamDavidsonPilon/lifetimes/docs/Quickstart.md

 9                    2    35.71  38.86           25.55
 """
 ```

+If computing the monetary value from your own data, note that it is the __mean__ of a given customer's value, not the __sum__.
+`monetary_value` can be used to represent profit, or revenue, or any value as long as it is consistently calculated for each customer.

 #### The Gamma-Gamma model and the independence assumption
 The model we are going to use to estimate the CLV for our userbase is called the Gamma-Gamma submodel,